List of Streaming Terms for Twitch, YouTube, and Facebook

 What is a Global Moderator?

-Global moderators are volunteers who have been given the tools to moderate all channels on Twitch or Mixer.
+Global moderators are volunteers who have been given the tools to moderate all channels on Twitch.
 With high power comes great responsibility.
 GMs often have to help settle disputes, assist users when asked for help, and moderate popular channels.
 On Twitch, they can be identified by a dark green ax badge beside their name.

 What is a GoXLR?